microsoft/yardl/docs/docs.md

 1. The length of map as an unsigned varint
 2. For each entry, the key followed by the value.

-### Enums
+### Enums and Flags

-Enums are written as a varint encoding of the integer value of the enum.
-Note that the value is signed if the base type is signed, which is the default case if the `base` properly is not specified.
+Enums and flags are written as a varint encoding of the underlying integer value.
+Note that the value is signed if the underlying type is signed, which is the default case if the `base` properly is not specified.

 ### Records